EtherCAT Line Diagnostic and Recovery

 There are two options for the hardware connection depending if the diagnosis is going to be done in the drives line or the IOs and Phase Power supply line

-Drives EtherCAT line
+AXES PXI - Phase Drives - EtherCAT line

 Connections to test this line are:

-1. Remove the cable, 10CS_205A, wired to the output of the cRIO, 201A1, located in the TMA-AZ-MCS-CBT-0001.
+1. Remove the blue cable, wired to the input of the cRIO, 201A1, located in the TMA-AZ-MCS-CBT-0001.

 Connections to test this line are: